 Few people refer to their 401(k) as a “defined contribution plan.”
 In fact, many people appear to perceive a 401(k) or for that matter a 403(b) plan as an “investment plan.”
-Many employers view their 401(k) plan as an optional, a take it or leave it employee benefit.
+Many employers view their 401(k) plan as an optional, take-it-or-leave-it employee benefit.

 Historically, people who went into teaching and other public sector careers received a pension (defined benefit plan) that was totally managed by someone else.
 A pension was one of the reasons they chose that career.